HIRO-R-B/drgtk-vscode-autocomplete/README.md

 Autocompletion for VSCode

+## Installation
+First download the vsix file

+### Through VSCode
+Open your extentions in the sidebar (`ctrl+shift+x`)
+Open the views and more actions (The ellipses towards the top right)
+Choose `Install from VSIX...` and then find and install the vsix you downloaded

+### By terminal
-To install, download the vsix file, locate it and then run
+locate the vsix file and then run something like below in command prompt
+(after replacing the relavant parts inside the brackets `[]`, including the brackets)
-`code --install-extension drgtk-autocomplete-0.0.2.vsix`
+`code --install-extension [path_to]/drgtk-autocomplete-[X.X.X].vsix`

-If you get an error such as `-bash: code: command not found`, you first need to open up your command pallette (CMD+SHIFT+P in OSX, CNTRL+SHIFT+P in Windows) in VSCode, and "install code command in PATH - this will make it available.
+If you get an error such as `-bash: code: command not found`, you first need to open up your command pallette (CMD+SHIFT+P in OSX, CNTRL+SHIFT+P in Windows) in VSCode, and "install code command in PATH" - this will make it available.

 Please use it with the latest version of DRGTK